DorkSoul/ffmepg-downloader/README.md

 - **System**
   - **Background Processing**: Downloads run in the background with progress tracking.
   - **Thumbnail Generation**: Visual confirmation of the content being downloaded.
-  - **Dockerized**: specific optimization for NAS deployment with hardware acceleration support potential.
+  - **Dockerized**: Optimized for easy deployment in any Docker environment.

 ## Quick Start